Hiking

 Cane Creek Greenway

-The Cane Creek Greenway is a popular, easy walking path that is partially paved, partially covered in fine gravel and has access to many other walking paths in the surrounding area and at Bill Moore Community Park.
+This popular, easy walking path is partially paved and partially covered in fine gravel.
+It currently links to walking paths at Bill Moore Community Park, but there are plans for expansion.
 The Greenway runs next to and offers access to Cane Creek, which is a great place to fish or wade.
-Much of the Greenway is wooded, so it is a great place to, walk, run or bike.
+Much of the Greenway is wooded, making it is a great place to, walk, run or bike.
 Ample parking is available at Bill Moore Community Park, located at 85 Howard Gap Road, Fletcher, NC.

 Chimney Rock at Chimney Rock State Park